openemr/openemr-devops/packages/express/README.md

 #### Backup Cross-Compatibility

 OpenEMR Cloud Express backup files are cross-compatible with the [Appliance](../appliance) deployment package; you should be able to migrate your practice between any of the three if you move the backups onto the target.

+Older versions of the Express tool created XtraBackup-compatible backup files for a MySQL container.
+The appliance cannot load backups created for the older, "Lightsail"-based installer.

 ### Next Steps